top of page

 Antarctic Sound & Deception Island (January 2023)

-Antarctica shows us her true colours once again today.
-The skies opened up, and snow blessed us all with her presence.
-We couldn't be more thrilled; you don't come to the South Pole and not experience the white magic glitter!
+Antarctica showed us her true colours once again today.
+The skies opened up, and snow blessed us all with its presence.
+We couldn't be more thrilled; you don't come to the South Pole without experiencing the white magic glitter!

-Just a little on last night, we enjoyed the most fabulous dinner in Polo Grill on the best table at the Bow with incredible evening views and more delicious culinary dishes accompanied by a mouthwatering Italian red and beautiful service from our dear cruise staff and friends.
+Last night, we enjoyed the most fabulous dinner at Polo Grill on the best table at the Bo.
+We had an incredible evening view,d more delicious culinary dishes, a mouthwatering Italian red wine, and beautiful service from our dear cruise staff and friends.

 To close the evening, dusk time shared more moments of pure beauty as she spotlighted the scenery and spoilt us with a rare but beautiful sunset at 11 pm (with whales passing) over the bergs as darkness was upon us!